ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 To select the $\epsilon$ value automatically, the paper uses a function
 $$M(\epsilon) = \frac{C(\epsilon)+H(\epsilon)-G(\epsilon)}{D(\epsilon)}$$
-where $C,H,G,D$ are the number of components, cavities, and tunnels in the $\epsilon$-band, and the density of input points in the band.
+where $C,H,G,D$ are the number of components, cavities, and tunnels in the epsilon-band, and the density of input points in the band.
 The detailed steps are:

 First, we sample 200 possible $\epsilon$ values by sorting all vertices $V$ based on the respective unsigned distance, and splitting the vertices into 200 equal-sized buckets.
 The max unsigned